 There are a couple gyms here, from modern to plain tin-roofed ones.
 I’ve been going to Phangan Muay Thai gym in Thong Sala which lately got a facelift, too.
 Lots of new equipment there.
 You can also train Muay Thai there as the name suggests.
 In Ban Tai and Haad Rin, you can find gyms with aircon if you prefer working out in a not-so-sweaty place.

 During the high season, there are plenty of other cardio and fitness classes.
 Towards the low season, they tend to diminish.
 In recent years, opportunities for different dance classes have increased.
 There are plenty of dance lessons, especially Latin dances around the island.

 I’d also suggest going trekking.
 While the island may not be big enough for a hardcore hiker, there are some trails I’d recommend for you to try.
 Some are for the more experienced, and some are suitable for almost everyone (unless you have injuries).
 This post explains the hikes in detail.

 Some of you know already that I love yoga, especially Ashtanga Yoga.
 The Yoga Retreat near Chaloklum would be a good place for that.
 Koh Phangan has numerous yoga shalas in general where you can go to classes or do a proper yoga retreat or yoga teacher training.

 As I already mentioned, Sri Thanu and thereabouts is the place to go if you want to immerse yourself in the yogic life.
-However, Ban Tai also has the lovely Siam Healing Centre and the Tribay area has a few recommended places, such as the infamous Sanctuary, Whynam Ashtanga Yoga Platform, and Pure Flow.
+However, Ban Tai also has the lovely Siam Healing Centre and the Tribay area has a few recommended places, such as the Sanctuary which I already mentioned, Whynam Ashtanga Yoga Platform, and Pure Flow.